scrtlabs/SecretNetwork/README.md

 In this step the `enigmacli` keys are imported into `secretcli`.

+### Step 7 - Remove Old Chain

+If all went well and the Secret Network is live and stable, the old `enigma-1` node can be removed.

 ## Romulus Upgrade Instructions

 For detailed steps follow the [Romulus Upgrade instructions)](/docs/upgrades/romulus-upgrade-instructions.md).

-Wishing much success on the day of the upgrade!!
+Wishing everyone much success on the day of the upgrade!!

+:tada: :tada: :tada:

 # What is Secret Network?